Ad Hoc Combined Degrees

 - Doctoral students in The Graduate School may petition to pursue a master’s degree outside of their approved academic program when:

 - the secondary master's degree is administered by The Graduate School;

 - the secondary master’s degree relates to the student’s area of specialization and can enhance the student’s scholarship; and

 - it would be impossible for a student to fulfill academic/intellectual goals solely through the program into which they were initially admitted, or through an existing cluster or certificate.

 - Students proposing to pursue a master's degree outside of their approved PhD program must be in good academic standing.

-- The petition requires permission from the student’s Director of Graduate Studies, the student’s faculty adviser, the Director of Graduate Studies for the master’s degree, and The Graduate School, per the procedure outlined below.
+- The petition to pursue a secondary master’s degree must be submitted at the beginning of the proposed plan of secondary study and requires permission from the student’s Director of Graduate Studies, the student’s faculty adviser, the Director of Graduate Studies for the master’s degree, and The Graduate School, per the procedure outlined below.

 - Students petitioning for a master’s degree along the way to a PhD within their approved academic program do not follow the process below.
 Rather, they should follow the policies and procedures outlined in their program’s handbook and The Graduate School's catalog.
 A student who plans to receive or has already received a master's degree along the way to a PhD within an approved academic program may propose to pursue an additional master's degree outside of the approved academic program by following the procedure outlined below.